Rhino (character): Civil War and aftermath

 When the Rhino accidentally kills a security guard during a bank robbery, he is humiliated by the Punisher, and captured by Alyosha Kravinoff, the son of Kraven the Hunter.
 The Punisher rescues the Rhino from Kravinoff's superhuman zoo, and he is convinced to make amends.
 The Rhino sends a letter and money to the security guard's widow, and aids the Punisher on a case.
 Later, the Rhino persuades the Punisher not to kill Michael Watts, the third Stilt-Man.

 During The Gauntlet storyline, the Rhino gives up his life of crime, surrendering himself to the police.
 S.H.I.E.L.D. removes his Rhino suit and sentences him to 25 years on Ryker's Island.
-He is released early on good behavior, and upon release, he meets Doctor Tramma, who wants to reinvent the Rhino.
-Sytsevich declines, and Tramma creates a new Rhino.
+He is released early on good behavior.
+Upon release, he meets Doctor Tramma in a restaurant who wants to reinvent the Rhino.
+Sytsevich declines upon developing a crush on the fired waitress Oksana and Tramma creates a new Rhino.
 At Spider-Man's persuasion, Sytsevich refuses to fight the new Rhino.
 That promise is broken when Sytsevich's wife Oksana is killed, and a grief-stricken Sytsevich kills the new Rhino.

 Doctor Octopus recruits the Rhino for his iteration of the Sinister Six.
-During the Ends of the Earth storyline, the Rhino tells Spider-Man that the loss of his wife has changed him, and he is prepared to die.
-When Doctor Octopus self-destructs his own lair, the Rhino pins Silver Sable to the floor of a flooding corridor, knowing that Spider-Man will blame himself for his fellow hero's death.
-He is presumed drowned, and while in Doctor Octopus' dying body, Spider-Man meets Oksana and the Rhino in the afterlife.
+During the Ends of the Earth storyline, the Rhino tells Spider-Man that the loss of Oksana has changed him, and he is prepared to die.
+When Octopus self-destructs his own lair, the Rhino pins Silver Sable to the floor of a flooding corridor, knowing that Spider-Man will blame himself for her death.
+He is presumed drowned, and while in Octopus' dying body, Spider-Man meets Oksana and the Rhino in the afterlife.